RileyGlander/Rileys-Employee-Tracker/README.md

 # Rileys-Employee-Tracker

 ## Description
-- What was your motivation?
-- Why did you build this project?
-- What problem does it solve?
-- What did you learn?
+-What was your motivation?
+My motivation to enhance my understanding of SQL while creating a tool beneficial for employers.
+-Why did you build this project?
+This module was created to access and manage employee data, offering a solution for those who need to interact with and modify information.
+-What problem does it solve?
+This project addresses the challenge of memorizing and maintaining employee data by providing a platform for storing and managing data when necessary.
+-What did you learn?
+Throughout this module, I deepened my understanding of SQL, specifically increasing my knowledge in using commands like UPDATE, SELECT, and INSERT to change and retrieve data.

+##Video

 ## Installation
 You can install this with git bash by typing in 'git clone Replace this with link' to wherever you want the repository to be installed on your computer.

 ## Usage
-You can use this by getting the repository downloaded with the instructions above.
-You can then open it with Visual Studio Code.
-From there you want to right click on

-## Known Issues
+Download the repository using the instructions provided above.
+Open the repository in Visual Studio Code.
+Right-click on 'server.js' and select 'Open in Integrated Terminal.'
+In the terminal, type 'node server.js' to start the application and view the available options.
+Choose from the available options and change or add data based on the option that is selected."

 ## Credits
 Zachary B. (2023, April 13).
 Employee tracker - module 12 rut-bootcamp.
 YouTube. https://www.youtube.com/watch?v=KgS2bjlOWXs